Posted on

 Medical and Surgical Technician’s Manual from Brooke General Hospital Jan 1944: Military First Aid – This is a refresher medical care manual for Enlisted Medical soldiers.
 You can find the complete manual at the Internet Archive.
 This document, however, only covers only basic Military First Aid

-WWII Navy Corpsman Lejon Medical Brandy – These are Lejon Brandy branded, Medical Apricot Brandy bottle labels used by Navy Corpsman in WW2.
+WWII Navy Corpsman Lejon Medical Brandy – These are Lejon Brandy branded, Medical Apricot Brandy bottle labels used by Navy Corpsmen in WW2.
 Includes instructions and labels.

 United States Navy Hospital Corpsman 1943 – Pamphlet on hospital corpsmen.
 Details ladder of advancement, courses, jobs, pay and allowance, and more.
 Print size unknown.